MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli2.md

 1. If you don't have it, install [Python](https://www.python.org/downloads).
   [!NOTE] We recommend Python 3.5.

 2. You may need to install specific prerequisite libraries.
-Use `apt-get` to get them.
+On Debian/Ubuntu systems, use `apt-get` to get them.

     ```bash
     sudo apt-get update && sudo apt-get install -y libssl-dev libffi-dev python-dev